Pedro (footballer, born 1997)

 Pedro Guilherme Abreu dos Santos (born 20 June 1997), better known as Pedro, is a Brazilian professional footballer who plays as a striker for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

 He began his career with Fluminense, playing 93 total games and scoring 31 goals.
 In 2019, he signed for Fiorentina for €11 million, but after playing rarely in Serie A he returned to Brazil with Flamengo, initially on loan before a permanent transfer.
-He has won several honours with Flamengo, including the Campeonato Brasileiro Série A, Copa do Brasil, Copa Libertadores and two Campeonato Carioca titles.
+He has won several honours with Flamengo, including two Copa Libertadores, two Campeonato Brasileiro Série A, two Copa do Brasil and five Campeonato Carioca titles.

 Pedro played youth international football for Brazil at under-23 level, before making his senior international debut in November 2020.
 He was part of Brazil's squad at the 2022 FIFA World Cup.